Rajat-archi/3-Tier-DevSecOps-Mega-Project-devopsshack/README.md

+#use k8s deploy branch to check jenkins pipeline
 # 3-Tier DevSecOps Project

 This repository contains a simple Node.js API and a React client used for a user management demo.
 Follow the steps below to get the project running locally.